elunna/nerfhack-changelog/README.md

 * Getting troubles fixed by prayer abuses constitution.
 * Permanent alignment conversion prevents more divine protection from being granted
 * Only one skill per game will be unrestricted by your god via artifact gifts.

+Note regarding recent #offer gift changes in NetHack 3.7.0.
+These recent changes make the value the corpse offered matter in what artifacts are granted.
+In NerfHack, the framework of these changes was retaine, however, the values of all artifacts have been lowered to 1 (the minimum), so as to preserve the original behavior of #offer gifts.
+Because there have already been strong changes to altars (cracking and XP dependant chances of gifts), the additional effect of monster value might be too much.
+The value of a monster still affects the chances of receiving altar luck though.

 ### Altar cracking
 **Once the player has received two gifts or has been crowned, altars have a 50% chance to crack with each subsequent gift.**